colinlease/AgentShell/docs/using_agentshell.md

 - smaller/faster models usually reduce latency and spend
 - larger/stronger models usually help with harder multi-step tasks

 The code does not encode provider pricing, so choose based on your own provider account and tolerance for latency.
+Of the included providers, Deepseek is the most cost effective.

 ### Planning